johanbrandhorst/grpc-web-compatibility-test/README.md

   The client created by Improbable, leveraging Fetch/XHR, available at https://github.com/improbable-eng/grpc-web/tree/master/ts.
-  It uses the `application/grpc-web` content-type.

 - `grpcWeb`

   The client created by Google and the gRPC organisation, available at https://github.com/grpc/grpc-web, generated with `mode=grpcweb`.
-  It uses XHR and the `application/grpc-web` content-type.
-  It does not support server-side streaming.

 - `grpcWebText`

   The client created by Google and the gRPC organisation, available at https://github.com/grpc/grpc-web, generated with `mode=grpcwebtext`.
-  It uses XHR and the `application/grpc-web-text` content-type.

 #### Non-gRPC-Web clients tested